Everything you do online in Thailand is tracked and logged by Internet Service Providers and can be accessed by the government.

 This means that your network administrator or condo building peers could be spying on your computer.
 I know this because I had someone in my building trying to connect to my Mac last month (“name wants to join your network” – no thank you!)

 There are thousands of hackers living in Thailand, and your unsecured connection is easy fishing for them, especially if they have a deal going with the network manager which allows them backdoor access to the system.

 And then there are those public places with free access to unsecured WiFi connections.
 These are prime hacking spots for hackers to gain access to your email account, online bank accounts and other confidential information.

-A VPN is also an essential tool for writers, journalists, whistleblowers and anyone conducting online research, because it is a very real possibility that looking up the wrong thing online in Thailand will get you in trouble in the very near future.
-So for the sake of a few dollars a month, it’s an essential investment.
+A VPN is also an essential tool for writers, journalists, whistleblowers, forum users and anyone conducting online research.
+It's a very real possibility that writing, commenting on or viewing the wrong content online in Thailand will put you on the radar.

 With a good VPN, you simply eliminate the risk or being spied on, hacked or having your data collected as you surf.
 You remain anonymous, closing the door on prying eyes.
 Period.

 If you’ve seen any of those review sites that list top 5 VPN’s for Thailand or similar, don’t bother.

 These sites are just recommending their preferred VPNs in general.
 The reviews aren’t Thailand specific and they recommend pretty much the same services for each country.

 I work online and I’ve used 6 VPN services since moving to Thailand, so I know what works well here inside the Land of Smiles.